John David Kali: Political career and independence

 and became an active organizer ahead of independence.
 In 1963 he was elected as the Member of Parliament for Nairobi East and appointed the first Government Chief Whip in independent Kenya.

-In that capacity, he was responsible for coordinating parliamentary business, maintaining party unity, and supporting the transition to self-rule.
-His tenure as Chief Whip reflected the government’s confidence in his leadership and discipline, especially as a former freedom fighter who symbolized national unity.
+A photograph published in The East African shows Kali in 1964 with Joseph Murumbi, then Minister of State in the Prime Minister's Office, with the caption identifying Kali as "the KANU Chief Whip", a role which, following KADU's dissolution in November 1964, made him whip of the National Assembly's sole party.In that capacity, he was responsible for coordinating parliamentary business, maintaining party unity, and supporting the transition to self-rule.
+His tenure as Chief Whip reflected the government's confidence in his leadership and discipline, especially as a former freedom fighter who symbolized national unity.